itursarry/shared/README.md

-# repo to shard personal information
+Repo to shard personal information